congnguyenhuuksocial/nguyen_thanh_cong/README.md

 5. **Authentication Service:** Validates the credentials and returns success or failure.
 6. **Validation:** If authenticated, the server validates the score increment.
 7. **Database Update:** Upon successful validation, the server updates the score in the database.
-8. **Real-time Update:** The server then triggers a real-time update to the live scoreboard using WebSockets or SSE.
+8. **Real-time Update:** The server then triggers a real-time update to the live scoreboard using WebSockets, AppSync or SSE.
 9. **Response to Client:** Finally, the server sends a response back to the client indicating the result of the operation (success or error).

 ### API Service Module for Live Scoreboard Update